 PERCEPTION (movement algorithm based on artificial potential fields representing the main environmental stimuli of the benthic seascape)

 To compute the movement direction of an “intelligent” fish that can perceive and navigate through its surroundings we used vector field path planning based on artificial potential fields (Arkin et al., 1987; Arkin, 1989; Connell, 1990; Dudek and Jenkin, 2010; Khatib, 1986).
-The attractive and repulsive forces in our model were level of food availability and level of predation risk, respectively.
+The attractive and repulsive forces in our model were the level of food availability and the level of predation risk, respectively.
 By treating the pathfinding of “intelligent” model fishes as a flow field problem the calculation of the direction for the next movement step was composed of three basic steps following (Hagelbäck, 2012): First, depending on the fish’s behavioral mode different potential subfields of relevant landscape features were generated and normalized.
 Second, these subfields were individually weighted and then added to integrate the motivational basis of a fish to move (e.g. a fish in the behavior mode FORAGING moves to “to feed effectively, yet safe”).
 Third, based on the gradients of the summed potentials, a vector-based flow field was computed indicating the direction to the most attracting position (given the current motivation) in the fish’s near surroundings.
 In case the calculated direction vector was neutral (zero vector), i.e. the fish was located at the currently most favorable position, the direction for the next movement step was chosen randomly using a uniform distribution on all directions (360°).
 Thereby a fish was restrained from getting stuck in local minima, a known drawback of artificial potential field methods (Raja and Pugazhenthi, 2012).

 More specifically, if a fish’s behavior mode was set to FORAGING, two potential subfields were generated based on food availability (foodPotentialMap. see A.2.2.1 for details on food availability) and predation risk (riskPotentialMap, see A.2.2.2 for details on predation risk), respectively, as the two main drivers considered for diel fish movements.
 For the generation of the (dynamic) foodGrid each grid cell was assigned a normalized positive (attractive) value between 0 and 1 mirroring the actual food density value of the food grid, while the (static) riskGrid consisted of normalized negative (repulsive) values between -1 and 0 displaying the habitat-dependent level of predation risk.
 Due the static nature of the latter calculating the riskPotentialMap was a relatively simple process, which was executed once per simulation run when the first individual of a fish species to which the riskPotentialMap was assigned, entered the simulation.
 In contrast, the foodPotentialMap was updated globally at every time step based on changing food densities due to foraging activities of the fish and/or re-growth of food resources.
 To further incorporate the perception range of an individual fish as an informational window to its environment (“look-a-head”), we used a blurring filter (Gaussian blur kernel) on the riskPotentialMap, in which each grid cell in the resulting risk map had a value equal to the average value of its neighboring cells weighted by their distance in the input map.
 The number of neighboring cells considered was defined by the perceptionRadius, which was set to 3 m as a typical reactive distance (Gotanda et al., 2009).
 For computational reasons the inclusion of the dynamic habitat feature food availability in the decision-making process was limited to the next eight directly adjacent cells representing a perception range with a reactive distance of 1 m (as part of step 3, see below) and no additional perception range parameter was applied.